ggarza/tamagotchi_nn/README.md

 This seminar guides participants through the process of building a neural network from scratch in Julia.
 Along the way, we'll simulate a virtual pet and train a neural network to take care of it — just like a well-mannered robot butler.

+This project is based on the excellent online book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen.
+While we put our own playful spin on things, many core ideas and structures are inspired by that resource.

 The seminar is designed for beginners.
 No prior experience with Julia or neural networks is required.
 Expect to learn by doing, tinkering, and playing.

 ## What You'll Build